tomjoht/tomjoht.github.io/_restapicourse/pubapis_version_control_systems.md

 6. Type a commit message.
 7. Click **Commit to Master**.
 8. Click the **History** tab at the top.
 You can see the most recent commit there.
+If you view your repository online, you'll see that the change you made has been pushed to the master.

 ## Create a branch
 {{activity}}